 Listed below are some of the types of drugs used to treat sleep disorders.
 Your doctor can prescribe the appropriate medication for your particular sleep problems.

 - Anti-Parkinsonian drugs (dopamine agonists), such as gabapentin enacarbil (Horizant), pramipexole (Mirapex), ropinirole (Requip), and rotigotine (Neupro); these drugs may be used to treat restless legs syndrome and periodic limb movement disorder (also called nocturnal myoclonus syndrome).

 - Melatonin receptor stimulator, ramelteon (Rozerem), was approved in 2005 and -- to date -- is in a class by itself.
 It is used to treat insomnia.

 - Anticonvulsants, such as carbamazepine (Tegretol -Carbatrol, Epitol); gabapentin enacarbil (Horizant); pregabalin (Lyrica), and valproate (Depakene, Depakote, Depakon); gabapentin (Neurontin).
 These drugs may be used to treat nocturnal eating syndrome, restless legs syndrome, periodic limb movement disorder, and insomnia related to bipolar disorder.

 Orexin receptor antagonists.
 Orexins are chemicals that are involved in regulating the sleep-wake cycle and play a role in keeping people awake.
 This type of drug alters the action of orexin in the brain.
-These include lemborexant (Dayvigo) and suvorexant (Belsomra), which are the only approved drugs in this class.
+These include daridorexant (Quviviq), lemborexant (Dayvigo) and suvorexant (Belsomra).